JRiggles/tkfeather/README.md

 - `Feather.icons_available()` returns a list with the names of all available Feather Icons

+> [!TIP] tkfeather v1.0.0 supports all of the icons available in Feather Icons v4.29.0

 ### Exceptions
 - Passing a `size` value  outside the range of 1 to 1024 will raise a `ValueError`